Dinyyyd/Dinyyyd/README.md

 - 👀 I’m interested in web development, coding, and exploring new technologies.
 I also love diving into AI projects.
 - 🌱 I’m currently learning Python, web development, and generative AI to enhance my skills.
 - 💞️ Though I don't have much experience in coding, I’d love to work on beginner-level projects and collaborate with others who are learning or willing to mentor.
-- 😄 Pronouns:  She/Her
-- ⚡ Fun fact: A tech geek by day and a dancer by night!

 <!---
 Dinyyyd/Dinyyyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.